slepc/slepc/doc/source/documentation/manual/eps.md

 EPSDestroy( &eps );
 ```

 All the operations of the program are done over a single `EPS` object.
-This solver context is created in line 8 with the command `EPSCreate`
+This solver context is created in line 8 of [](fig:ex-eps) with the command `EPSCreate`

 ```{code} c
 EPSCreate(MPI_Comm comm,EPS *eps);